annelo-msft/gists/patch-models/samples.md

 # Example cases for JSON Merge Patch Proposal

 The following illustrates how our implementation of .NET Patch models for JSON Merge Patch would affect resources on the service side.
-It shows the before/after of the resource representation on the service, alongside the HTTP request message sent to the service that caused the change.
+It shows the before/after of the resource representation on the service, alongside the HTTP request payload sent to the service that would cause the change.
 It also shows the C# code you would write to achieve the change.

 ## Samples